About SMS messages

 |Reminders||SMS messages can be effective in notifying users who have set an appointment for a service.
 For example, sending an SMS message reminding a customer the day before a doctor’s appointment will help minimize missed appointments, saving both you and your customers time and money.|

 Before you start sending SMS, there are some things you need.
-Refer to the basic chart below to learn more.
+Refer to the following chart to learn more.

-- Message Segment & Character Limits: A message segment refers to how many segments your initial SMS message will be split into.
+- Message segment and character limits: A message segment refers to how many segments your initial SMS message will be split into.
 Each message has a character limit that if exceeded, will cause the message to be broken into segments.
 Based on what encoding standards you use (UTF-2 or GSM-7), there are varying character limits.
-Please reference our Message Copy Limits documentation for more information on messaging segmentation and message character limits.
+Reference our message copy limits for more information on messaging segmentation and message character limits.